OpenNebula/docs/source/advanced_components/ddc/reference/provision/overview.rst

   * host provision driver,
   * host configuration tunables.

-* list of provision objects (cluster, hosts, datastores, virtual networks) to deploy with overrides to the global defaults above.
+* list of OpenNebula infrastructure objects (cluster, hosts, datastores, virtual networks) to deploy with overrides to the global defaults above.

-* list of virtual objects (images, templates, vnet templates, marketplace apps, service templates) Refer to :ref:`this<ddc_virtual>` for more information.
+* list of OpenNebula virtual objects (images, templates, vnet templates, marketplace apps, service templates) Refer to :ref:`this<ddc_virtual>` for more information.

 Example: